lgreski/datasciencectacontent/markdown/rprog-lexicalScoping.md

 This is a statement about behavior in R. All behavior in R is implemented through functions.
 This means that even things like the extract operator `[` are coded in R as functions.
 By virtue of Chambers' first slogan, we know that operators are also objects.

-## Objects and Lexical Scoping
+## R Objects and Lexical Scoping

 In R every object is tied to an environment.
 Specifically for functions, each function includes a pointer to its parent environment.
 This allows the function to have access to the objects that are defined in the parent environment, in addition to any objects that are created within the function.
+The combination of a function and the variables referenced in its environment is also known in computer science as a closure (see Appendix for additional discussion of closures).

 This feature allows a developer to write functions within a function that can access objects defined in all of the parent environment(s) in the hierarchy between the child function and the R Global Environment.

 The requirement that all R functions have pointers to their parent environments has desirable properties for statistical computing, such as the optimization example in an expanded version of the lexical scoping lecture documented in a 2003 [JHU Biostatistics class](http://www.biostat.jhsph.edu/~rpeng/docs/R-classes-scope.pdf).